HenokT/ReusableComposeModifiers/README.md

 ## Modifier.zoomable

 The first one of many to come is the [zoomable](app/src/main/java/com/github/henokt/reusablecomposemodifiers/ui/modifiers/zoomable.kt) modifier that makes the modified element zoomable by capturing pinching and panning gestures.
-It also supports double-tap gesture for zooming in and out.
+It also supports double-tap gesture for auto zooming in and out.

 An obvious use case for this modifier is when you want to create a zoomable image viewer as follows: